Expectation of the audience is always high for stories. No self-promotional pitch. Passion in storytelling. It is your show & tell session.

 Allow me to raise some points.

-1. All images will be managed by one computer only and the Tempocode software will automatically autoslide images every 20 seconds.
+1. All images will be managed by one computer only and images will automatically “autoslide” every 20 seconds.

 2. Images should have an impact.
 I strongly recommend to go beyond the banal powerpoint format with bullet points.
 In fact, you should avoid this bullet points approach.
 Remember, PechaKucha was born to AVOID powerpoint and bullet points.
 Stories and storytellers, not bullet point readers.
 Take 20 images, photos, compositions, typo-photo montages, … which are narrative.
 People are expecting a “show&tell” session.